 When you have a choice of thresholds, you are deciding which is more important: your right to sue for pain and suffering, or paying less money for your car insurance coverage and having fewer rights to pursue damages if you are hurt in an accident.

-State laws vary, so in your state the threshold may be verbal (regarding the severity of the injuries) or a dollar amount (i.e. $10,000), or both.
+State laws vary, so in your state, the threshold may be verbal (regarding the severity of the injuries) or a dollar amount (i.e. $10,000), or both.
 For example, with a monetary threshold of $5,000, an injured person may sue if his/her injuries and other economic damages (rehabilitation expenses, loss of income, etc.) exceed $5,000.

-This information is specific to New Jersey since it is the state normally thought of when one mentions zero or no threshold.
+This information is specific to New Jersey since it is the state commonly thought of when one mentions zero or no threshold.
 If you live in a different state and want to know more about your state’s threshold levels, speak with your agent or contact your state’s insurance regulatory body.

 — Michelle Megna contributed to this story.